 A packet sent to a different destination from this IP address might use the same NAT IP address and NAT port at the same time to allow more connections than the number of ports assigned to this instance.

 A Cloud NAT IP pool contains one or more IP addresses used to translate the internal addresses of instances.
 See Number of NAT ports and connections for a detailed explanation of the relationship between NAT IP addresses, ports, and instances.

 You can choose between two modes for NAT pool IP allocation:

 Recommended: Configure auto-allocation of IPs by a NAT gateway

-- Whitelisting the IPs becomes harder because some IPs may get freed up when they are not required anymore.
+- Adding IP addresses to the "allow" list becomes harder because some IP addresses may get freed up when they are not required anymore.
 Later on, new IPs may get allocated if required.

 Configure specific NAT pool IP(s) to be used by a NAT gateway